junechakma/Digital-Books-Repository/IMAGE_GUIDE.md

 ## Fallback Behavior:

-- If `logo.png` doesn't exist, the text "Digital Books Wallet" will be shown instead
+- If `logo.png` doesn't exist, the text "UCSI DIGITAL LIBRARY Bangladesh Branch" will be shown instead
 - If background images don't exist, the pages will still look good with just the gradient backgrounds

 ## Adding Your Images: